I7-Examples/Zork/docs/source.txt

 Diagnosing is an action applying to nothing.
 Understand "diagnose" as diagnosing.
 Check diagnosing:
   if dead flag is true, say "You are dead as a doornail." instead.
+[* Mind!
+I donâ€™t mean to say that I know, of my own knowledge, what there is particularly dead about a doorâ€“nail.
+I might have been inclined, myself, to regard a coffinâ€“nail as the deadest piece of ironmongery in the trade.
+But the wisdom of our ancestors is in the simile; and my unhallowed hands shall not disturb it, or the Countryâ€™s done for.
+You will therefore permit me to repeat, emphatically, that Marley was as dead as a doorâ€“nail. --Charles Dickens]
 Carry out diagnosing:
   if the wounds of the player is 0 begin;
     say "You are in perfect health.
 You are strong enough to take several wounds.";